Proud to present my new website developed with Hugo and hosted on GitHub Pages and discuss here how I built the site.

 ---

-• I had an older website and at this point have in many cases brought over the html files and converted them in md files with the right header, but still the html inside; see e.g. Publications
+I had an older website and at this point have in many cases brought over the

 Some Tips

-• hugo server is very handy to view your webpages in a browser as you are writing them; some times the changes ‘do not take’, so you have to exit it and restart it.
+hugo serveris very handy to view your webpages in a browser as you are writing them; some times the changes ‘do not take’, so you have to exit it and restart it. -

-• The links to other pages or static material are sometimes a bit hard to figure out, but hugo server can be quite helpful with that.
+The links to other pages or static material are sometimes a bit hard to figure out, but

-• Two ways of putting a figure in an .md file:
+Two ways of putting a figure in an .md file:

-• \{\{< figure src=\"../images/photo_jan_2011.png\" height=\"200px\">\}\} is a hugo directive that allows you to control the size of the figure; the \ do not need to be included, I needed them here to avoid errors for this page.
+is standard markdown,\{\{< figure src=\"../images/photo_jan_2011.png\" height=\"200px\">\}\}is a hugo directive that allows you to control the size of the figure; the\do not need to be included, I needed them here to avoid errors for this page.

-• You can have links to headers in md pages; the link on top will point to the header below:
+You can have links to headers in md pages; the link on top will point to the header below:

 | [Books](#books) |